jakstein/HydrogenImageBrowser/README.md

 - Zoom in and out using a vertical slider or scroll wheel
 - Rotate the image using a dial (or scroll wheel over the dial)
 - Move the image by dragging it around
-- Reset move, zoom, rotation by just right clicking on element responsible for each
+- Reset move, zoom, rotation by just right-clicking on the element responsible for each
 - More to come

 ## Requirements

 - Python 3.x
 - PySide6
+- Pillow
+- pillow-avif
+- pillow-jxl

 ## Installation